 - As your daughter inserts the tampon, the applicator or outer tube will completely go inside her body.
 Tell her to stop once this happens.

-- Once the outer tube of the tampon is inside her vagina, ask your daughter to use her index finger and push the inner tube.
+- Once the outer tube of the tampon is inside her vagina, ask your daughter to use her index finger and push the inner tube up.
 While doing so, the string should not go inside the vagina and should instead hang outside.

 - Once your daughter inserts the tampon properly, ask her to use her thumb and her index finger to take out the outer tube.